The Best Smart Light Strips of 2021

 The new Cync Direct Connect LED Light Strip is an improvement over the previous version, which required a smart bridge to access features like remote access when you’re away from home and integration with smart assistants.
 Now, you can use hands-free voice control with Alexa and Google Assistant (but not Siri) to adjust the brightness to a certain percentage, change the color or scene, and power in the lights on/off without the need for any additional devices.

 The strip is sold in one size, 80 inches, but a strip light extender can be added for additional length.
 In terms of brightness, it’s on the lower end of the scale at just 800 lumens, but it does a fine job of illuminating a dark room at full brightness.
 We also like that the Cync app sends email account notifications if someone attempts to log into your account, which helps keep your account secure.

 The app, which can be slow to load on both Android and iOS, is where you can pick from a wheel full of colors, as well as a variety of white light settings like cool white, warm white, and sunset.
 Scenes and schedules are available in the app, but there are no preset lighting features, color zones, or home entertainment integrations.

 Overall, the strip is responsive, easy to set up, and offers account verification, but it lacks certain lighting features and effects that make LED strips fun to use around the house.

-You may not be familiar with Minger, but the brand is owned by Govee, maker of the best smart light strips you can get for the money.
-While Minger’s lights don’t offer any integration with Alexa or Google, we had no problems controlling them in the Govee Home app.
+You may not be familiar with Minger but the brand is owned by Govee.
+While Minger’s lights don’t offer any integration with Alexa or Google, we had no problems controlling them in the Govee Home app (which does not offer two-factor authentication).
 One thing to note is that the lights are Bluetooth-enabled and do not connect via Wi-Fi, limiting the connection range.

 Minger’s adhesive LED lights have a built-in mic that automatically syncs with any nearby sound, including from a speaker or TV.

-The bonding tape on the back of the lights started to lose its stick after a couple of days and we had trouble resticking the lights back in place after moving them once, but a small set of support hooks is included with the lights, so those can be used to hold the lights in place if the adhesive gives out.
+The bonding tape on the back of the lights started to lose its stick after a couple of days and we had trouble sticking the lights back in place after moving them once, but a small set of support hooks is included with the lights, so those can be used to hold the lights in place if the adhesive gives out.

 Given the Bluetooth-only connection, it takes longer to connect and control these lights than other Wi-Fi-enabled options we tested.
 However, if you’re looking for smart lights that don’t require a smart speaker or smart assistant app, Minger’s DreamColor LED Strip Lights are the right choice.